msampath25/alignfix/README.md

 alignfix --genome test_datasets/test1.fasta --query test_datasets/small_queries_test1.fasta --output test_output.txt
 ```
 ## File format
 The output file format is a text file.
+Each sequence output in the text file should include the following in order: header (starts with ">"), two aligned sequences, score.